UPB-Graphics/gfx-framework/README.md

     -   Linux, if installed via WSL2: if you have Windows and want to use (or develop) this project on Linux, but don't feel like using a virtual machine or installing Linux directly on your device, then you can use WSL2.
 This option is slightly more adventurous; for more details, ***TBD***.

+    -   macOS:
+        -   Versions 10.9 (Mavericks) through 10.14 (Mojave) should work but are untested.
-    -   macOS: version 10.15 (Catalina) works, even though Apple has deprecated OpenGL.
-Older versions may work but are untested.
-Version 11.0 (Big Sur) is untested and might not work.
+        -   Versions 10.15 (Catalina) and 11.0 (Big Sur) should also work, even though Apple has deprecated OpenGL.

 ### Install the build tools